 A QRTP is perfect for children who are able to succeed in an environment less structured than that of the PRTF.
 In many cases, transitional services at the QRTP’s provide support for children as they transition back home and into the community.
 In other cases, our independent living program assists residents as they transition to adulthood.

 In addition to a safe place to live with best-in-class psychiatric care, medical care, occupational therapy, and education, children in our residential programs have access to our Spiritual Life, Horse, and Mini-bike programs.

 While most of the children living at the Ranch attend Dakota Memorial School, our on-campus school, some children attend their local public school.

-When kids have been traumatized by abuse, neglect, or abandonment, horse therapy (also called equine-assisted psychotherapy) can help them open their hearts again.
-Learn more about our Horse Program.
+When kids have been traumatized by abuse, neglect, or abandonment, horse therapy (also called equine-assisted therapy) can help them open their hearts again.

 Most Ranch children are here because they have been wounded by someone who was supposed to care for them and love them.
 To protect themselves, they shun physical and emotional closeness with other people.
 Because horses offer a pure, nonjudgmental relationship, our kids can often accept physical and emotional closeness from a horse.
 With their horse, they don’t have to worry about rejection or criticism.
 Developing a relationship with a horse gives our residents a chance to understand how trusting and opening their hearts can change their lives—and requires them to exercise patience, understanding, attention, forgiveness, and consistency; abilities they will find useful throughout their lives.